-vento ludens commissioned Edintore Wind Farm at the start of 2017, which consists of 6 Enercon E-92’s.
-These were the first turbines of their kind be built in Scotland.
-The site is operating at full capacity and powering the equivalent of 8,700 homes.
+Koehler Renewable Energy and vento ludens commissioned Edintore Wind Farm, which consists of 6 Enercon E-92 wind energy converters, at the start of 2017.
+These were the first turbines of their kind to be built in Scotland.
+The site is operating at full capacity and powering up to 12,000 homes annually.

 Construction started in July 2015 with the ground works including new onsite tracks.
-The terrain made this especially difficult due to its steep topography. vento ludens Project Manager Daniel Rafferty said, “the Enercon Installation team and local contractors worked hard to construct groundworks and install the turbines as per programme.
+The terrain made this especially difficult due to its steep topography.
+Nicolas Christoph, Managing Director of KRE UK Ltd. said, “the Enercon Installation team and local contractors worked hard to construct groundworks and install the turbines as per programme.
 We are delighted that the wind farm is now energised and operating after a very successful construction phase.”

-A community benefit package of £5000 per megawatt is managed by a community organization for funding and supporting local community projects in the region.
-This will be in place for the life time of the wind farm and will amount to around £1,700,000 over the course of 25 years.
+A community benefit package of £5000 per megawatt is managed by a community organisation for funding and supporting local community projects in the region.
+This will be in place for the lifetime of the wind farm and will amount to around £1,700,000 over the course of 25 years.

-Any queries relating to Edintore Wind Farm can be directed to Matthew Haughton.
+Any queries relating to Edintore Wind Farm can be directed to John Cuthbert.